diffplug/spotless/plugin-maven/README.md

 ## Does Spotless support incremental builds in Eclipse

 Spotless comes with [m2e](https://eclipse.dev/m2e/) support.
 However by default its execution is skipped by default in incremental builds.
-To enable it use the following parameter.
+To enable it use the following parameter

 ```
 <configuration>